Safety Net Income Benefit (SNIB)

 - who has returned to work after sustaining a "severe injury" and has an impairment rating of 50% or more, and

-- who subsequently is terminated from his/her job, or can no longer sustain his/her self-employment after returning to work.
+- who subsequently is terminated from their job, or can no longer sustain their self-employment after returning to work.

 This policy applies to a client who otherwise would be entitled to Loss of Earning Capacity (LOEC) payments but whose job is terminated or cannot be sustained (if the person is self-employed) for non-transport accident related reasons.